 PAUL WOLFE - 4/24/1977 - Wolfe graduated from Milford Central School in 1995.
 He competed in the NASCAR Busch North Series between 2000 and 2004, and in the Xfinity Series between 2003 and 2005.
 In 2005, Wolfe was slated to drive the #6 Dodge Charger for Evernham Motorsports.
 In the first four events, Wolfe failed to finish in the top twenty-five once and did not qualify for the race at Mexico City's Autódromo Hermanos Rodríguez.
 He was immediately replaced by Jeremy Mayfield and Kasey Kahne, with team owner Ray Evernham stating that the team "felt it was necessary at this time to make some changes to ensure it is competitive."
 He remained under contract with the team and returned to race the car in three more events later in the year, finishing in the top-ten at Nashville Superspeedway in his final race with the team.
 Afterwards, he signed with FitzBradshaw Racing; he raced both the #40 and #12 Dodges in a combined five races, with his best finish being 23rd.
 He then worked with FitzBradshaw as crew chief on the #12 and #22 Dodge Chargers driven in the NASCAR

 Cup Division.
 In 2008, Wolfe worked with Braun Racing as crew chief of the #38 Toyota driven by Jason Leffler in the NASCAR Xfinity Series with little results.
 In 2009, Wolfe worked as crew chief for CJM Racing and owner Bryan Mullet while Mike Bliss was driving CJM's #11 car; also with no results.
 Finally in 2010 Wolfe was hired by an upper echelon team as Roger Penske called upon him to lead driver Brad Keselowski in the Xfinity series full time.
 Keselowski and Wolfe showed great chemistry as they won six races that year and then the Xfinity series Championship.
 After such a successful season in the Xfinity series Penske moved the pairing of Keselowski and Wolfe up to the Cup series.
 Their first year at the premier level; they won three times and posted 10 Top 5 finishes.
 The following year they reached the pinnacle of their sport.
 They claimed five wins and beat Clint Bowyer by 39 points to win the Cup series championship.
 Wolfe is sort of known as a 'river boat gambler'.
 He likes to do strategy contrary to what most other crew chiefs do; and often is produces wins.
 2013 saw them regress a bit as they were only able to get one win; but the next year they were back on track visiting victory lane six times; but finished fifth in points.
 This paring continues to be productive as they continue to add up wins.
 They won once in 2015; added four more in 2016 and three more times in 2017.
 Penske knows a good match when he sees it and is keeping Keselowski and Wolfe together for 2018.
-To this point in his career Wolfe has won 23 races along with the 2012 Championship.
+Together since 2011, Paul Wolfe and Brad Keselowski continued to post wins.
+They have posted at least one win every season they have been together.
+This season they posted good finishes but didn't break into the win column until the 25th race of the season.
+He won the Southern 500; and followed that up the following week with a win in the Brickyard 400.
+He posted a third win in a row when he won the next race at Las Vegas.
+He advanced through round one of the Chase; but after two poor finishes in the second round was eliminated from the Championship hunt.
+The pair will be back working for Roger Penske in 2019.
+To this point in his career Wolfe has won 26 races along with the 2012 Championship.
 He also has seven wins in the Xfinity series; all of those coming with Keselowski.

 GREG ZIPADELLI - 4/21/1967 - an American crew chief in NASCAR.
 Zipadelli began his career in the NASCAR Whelen Modified Tour series, becoming the crew chief for his family's team and immediately winning a championship with driver Mike McLaughlin in 1988, at the age of 21.
 When McLaughlin advanced to the Busch North Series in 1990, Zipadelli joined him, winning five races during the pair's four-year tenure together, and claimed another championship in 1997 as the crew chief for Mike Stefanik.
 In 1999 he joined Joe Gibbs Racing, partnering with Indy Car Series champion turned NASCAR rookie Tony Stewart.
 Their accomplishments include the 1999 Rookie of the Year title, winning a rookie-record 3 races, and finished fourth in the Cup points.
 In 2000 the duo won on six occasions and again posted 12 Top 5 finishes.
 Stewart won three more times in 2001 as Jeff Gordon beat out Stewart for the Cup Championship.
 2002 would see Stewart only win twice but they duo would claim the Cup championship by beating Mark Martin by 38 points.
 2003 and 2004 saw the pairing of "Smoke" (Stewart) and "Zippy" (Zipadelli)